ritza-co/handbook/invoicing-guidelines.md

 ## Dates

-We invoice on the last working day of every calendar month.
+We process invoices on the last working day of every calendar month.
 Please allow 3-5 days for the balance to reflect in your account.
 We use Wise (formerly TransferWise) for all payments, so the payment will reflect instantly if you use them for incoming payments.